netspooky/inhale/README.md

 ## Install

-This tool is built to run on Linux using Python3, ElasticSearch, radare2, yara and binwalk.
+This tool is built to run on Linux using Python3, ElasticSearch, radare2, yara and binwalk. jq is also needed to pretty print output from the database.
 Here are some of the basic instructions to install.

 ### Python3